Active Sampling for the Quickest Detection of Markov Networks: Network-guided Active Sampling

-The detection action consists of determining the stopping time of the sampling process and the final decision rule.
-To proceed, let us define\footnote{For simplicity in notations, throughout the rest of the paper, we omit the subscript $n$ in terms $\psi_n^t$, $\psi_n(t)$, and $\varphi_n^t$.}
+Before providing the details of the core process (node selection rule), we briefly discuss the terminal decision rules.
+For this purpose, define\footnote{For simplicity in notations, throughout the rest of the paper, we omit the subscript $n$ in terms $\psi_n^t$, $\psi_n(t)$, and $\varphi_n^t$.}

-as the log-likelihood ratio (LLR) of the measurements collected up to time $t$.
+as the log-likelihood ratio (LLR) of the samples collected up to time $t$.
 It can be readily verified that